Improve your WordPress blog with MarsEdit, Amazon Cloudfront and Markdown

 I first wrote about the way I write my WordPress blog posts in 2007, and updated the method I described for using WriteRoom, TextMate and and desktop blogging software in 2009.
 Available tools have changed slightly since then, and I’ve also changed the way I use them.
 So a short update is needed here.

 WordPress itself has improved considerably in the past three years, to the point that writing blog posts in the wp-admin web interface is now a real option for those who want to keep their blogging simple and aren’t interested either in refinements or in using code.
 Uploading of images, via the media library, in particular, has been made radically better.
 I haven’t personally gone that way, however: I still find using desktop clients infinitely more comfortable and it gives me greater flexibility.
-Also, using WordPress’s built-in WYSIWYG editor still doesn’t result in very clean code: so I would recommend disabling it1, unless you aren’t bothered with what your underlying HTML looks like.
+Also, using WordPress’s built-in WYSIWYG editor still doesn’t result in very clean code: so I would recommend disabling it 1, unless you aren’t bothered with what your underlying HTML looks like.
 If you are, then you might want to read on.
 I’ll concentrate, in this post, on saying a bit about how I use three tools (MarsEdit, Cloudfront and Markdown) to make my blogging easier.

 I switched back from ecto to MarsEdit